 How must the best constitutions be identified?
 Recall that even if the constitution is selected as a set of joint strategies, nevertheless, for each sub game constrained by a specific strategy set, we assumed that from the constitutional point of view players may learn the unique bargaining solutions of the post-constitutional games.
-They thus use this information to select
+They thus use this information to select the best constitution.
+Every outcome sub-set reduces to the unique outcome coinciding with the sub-game solution relative to that particular sub-set, and these solutions are compared in terms of the relevant constitutional property.

 As a whole, this amounts to saying that players take part in a sequential game in two steps so that the constitutional contract can be worked out by backward induction.
-Given the complete description of all the possible sub-games, players start to solve the game from its second step, i.e. by solving each post-constitutional game $G_i$ defined for each possible constitution (each possible subset of the outcome space).
+Given the complete description of all the possible sub-games, players start to solve the game from its second step, i.e. by solving each post-constitutional game G_i defined for each possible constitution (each possible subset of the outcome space).
 Given each sub-game hypothetically, the players calculate the payoff assigned to them by the Shapley value, which is the relevant solution concept for n person cooperative coalition games

-$$V_i = \sum{S} [(s\text{-}1)!(n\text{-}s)!/\ n!] \ [v(S) - v(S\text{-}\{i\})]$$
+$$V{i} = \sum [(s-1)!(n-s)!/n!] [v(S) - v(S-\{i\})]$$

-(note that in two-player bargaining in which the coalition structure reduces to the "solocoalitions" and the "total-coalition" of two players , this reduces to the Nash bargaining game taking the "solo-coalition" as the status quo d\).
-For each sub game $G_i$ there is thus a well-defined solution $\sigma$ i of the coalition problem such that $\sigma$ i $\geq$ d\.
+(note that in two-player bargaining in which the coalition structure reduces to the "solocoalitions" and the "total-coalition" of two players, this reduces to the Nash bargaining game taking the "solo-coalition" as the status quo d).
+For each sub game G_i there is thus a welldefined solution σ_i of the coalition problem such that $\sigma_i \ge d^$.
 Then, moving backwards, the players solve the first-stage constitutional choice game.
-Because the $G_C$ solution is a social contract, it must be the unanimous choice of a unique constitution by all the members of S. If this agreement is not reached, players are doomed to play the unprofitable 'state of nature' game with solution d\.
-Since $G_C$ is a typical cooperative bargaining game, the most accredited solution is the Nash bargaining solution (N.B.S), which follows from different sets of very general rationality postulates (Nash, 1950; Harsanyi-Zeuthen, 1977)
+Because the G_C solution is a social contract, it must be the unanimous choice of a unique constitution by all the members of S. If this agreement is not reached, players are doomed to play the unprofitable 'state of nature' game with solution d.
+Since G_C is a typical cooperative bargaining game, the most accredited solution is the Nash bargaining solution (N.B.S), which follows from different sets of very general rationality postulates (Nash, 1950; Harsanyi-Zeuthen, 1977)